 - a) the keyword to be used; - b) a short description of the item; - c) examples of allowed values; and - d) whether the item is Mandatory (M), Optional (O), or Conditional (C).
-Conditional means that if the delineated conditions are met, the item is mandatory. - 3.2.3.1 Only those keywords shown in table 3-2 shall be used in OPM metadata. - NOTE For some keywords (OBJECT_NAME, OBJECT_ID) there are no definitive lists of authorized values maintained by a control authority; the references listed in 1.7 are the best known sources for authorized values to date.
-For the TIME_SYSTEM and REF_FRAME keywords, see ANNEX B, Section B3 and Section B4 respectively, for guidance and a link to the approved set of values.
+Conditional indicates that the item is mandatory if specified conditions are met (e.g., providing all covariance matrix elements if any are provided). - 3.2.3.1 Only those keywords shown in Table 3-2 shall be used in OPM metadata. - NOTE For some keywords (OBJECT_NAME, OBJECT_ID) there are no definitive lists of authorized values maintained by a control authority; the references listed in 1.6 are the best known sources for authorized values to date.
+For the TIME_SYSTEM keyword, see ANNEX B, Section B3, for guidance and a link to the approved set of values.